 Since our launch, SLGA has focused on the promotion of lavender grown in the Sequim-Dungeness valley and educating people about the benefits of using and growing lavender.
 Through the annual Sequim Lavender Festival event, the SLGA and it's members work with the community to showcase the area's lavender farms and to set guidelines for the quality and authenticity of said lavender.

-Vice President: Juan Gonzalez of Rancho La Morada Lavender & Flower Farm
+Vice President: Ashley Reddicks of Gnomelicious Lavender Farm

 Treasurer: Kasydy Elliott of Let’s Do Lavender